nventive/DotNet.Backend.Template/README.md

   - an [.editorconfig](https://editorconfig.org/) configuration file
   - standard configuration for [StyleCop](https://github.com/DotNetAnalyzers/StyleCopAnalyzers) and [FxCop](https://github.com/dotnet/roslyn-analyzers) that applies to all projects in the solution
   - common set of properties for all projects (in `Directory.Build.props`)
+  - all projects are marked with a property named `TemplateVersion` that is set to the template version used during project generation
   - a Powershell script to generate an `ATTRIBUTIONS.txt` file to collect all NuGet packages license information to ensure compliance